 Local sights are easily accessible, even for inexperienced underwater enthusiasts, and they range from these lower level dive sites, to the exceptional Canyon and infamous Blue Hole, a favourite of technical divers the world over.
-Egypt diving holidays in Dahab gives amazing ease of access to some of the most beautiful and life filled waters in the world, and all to the drifting chilled tones of the beach front bars.
-The town is approximately one hour away from Sharm El Sheik along excellent the desert highway, and tourists planning a trip here should fly to Sharm International Airport.
+Egypt diving holidays in Dahab gives amazing ease of access to some of the most beautiful and most life filled waters in the world, and all to the drifting chilled tones of the beach front bars.
+The town is approximately one hour away from Sharm El Sheik along an excellent the desert highway.

 Straits of Tiran – All Aboard!

 The world renowned Straits of Tiran are home to some of the most spectacular blue water reefs on the planet, with pelagic and oceanic marine life calling them home, or a pit stop on their epic journeys across the oceans.
 Boat trips run to this destination everyday from Sharm El Sheikh.
 Sharm El Sheikh is a great destination for Egypt diving holidays.

-If you wish to experience of observing a shoal of two thousand barracuda, a migration of hammerhead sharks, the elegance of a giant manta, or simply the thrill of being whisked along an ocean wall by a strong current and being scooped up by your boat at the end, Tiran has it all.
+If you wish to experience observing a shoal of two thousand barracuda, a migration of hammerhead sharks, the elegance of a giant manta, or simply the thrill of being whisked along an ocean wall by a strong current and being scooped up by your boat at the end, Tiran has it all.
 The huge number of fish, large marine life, and the clarity of these beautiful waters will stay with you for a very long time.

 Ras Mohammed National Park – Reefs Overload